top of page

 Branimir Šegvić

 M.S.
-University of Zagreb
+University of Zagreb, Croatia

 Ph.D.
-University of Heidelberg
+University of Heidelberg, Germany

 e-mail: Branimir.Segvic@ttu.edu